lamongabriel/react-ts-memory-game/README.md

 This project is a from professor Otávio Miranda, you can check it out [here](https://www.youtube.com/watch?v=kxfEk8okcRw).
 Fun one for training react, hooks, ts typing things and overall logic.
+I have create a completely new style based by my likings and added a logic to change the game size.
 The styleguide is heavily inpired and comes from Rocketseat.

+You can download the source code or try it [here](https://lamongabriel-ts-memory-game.netlify.app)

 ## Technologies used